Membership Grade: Professional Member

 Special Publication Type

-Over the last 20 years I have indexed a wide range of biographies and autobiographies, including celebrity, sporting and historical.
-Subjects include Alastair Cook, Steven Gerrard, Antonia White, Michelangelo, David Cassidy, Jack the Ripper, Leigh Hunt, Capability Brown, Robert Adam.
+Over the last 20 years I have indexed a wide range of biographies and autobiographies, including celebrity, sporting, literary, political and historical figures.
+Subjects include cricketer Alastair Cook, footballer Steven Gerrard, writers Antonia White, Leigh Hunt, Katherine Mansfield and James Boswell, singer David Cassidy, landscape designer Capability Brown, architect Robert Adam and many others.